 Surgalign Provides Update on Corporate Restructuring Initiatives and Confirms its Prior 2022 Revenue Guidance

-Company on track to achieve target cash savings of $30 - $35 million in 2023 vs 2022; expects to report 2022 revenue of approximately $82.0 million and end the year with a cash balance in excess of $16 million

-/EIN News/ -- DEERFIELD, Ill., March 06, 2023 (GLOBE NEWSWIRE) -- Surgalign Holdings, Inc. (Nasdaq: SRGA), a global medical technology company focused on elevating the standard of care by driving the evolution of digital surgery, today provided updates on its previously announced restructuring plan.
+DEERFIELD, Ill., March 06, 2023 (GLOBE NEWSWIRE) -- Surgalign Holdings, Inc. SRGA, a global medical technology company focused on elevating the standard of care by driving the evolution of digital surgery, today provided updates on its previously announced restructuring plan.

 On November 8, 2022, Surgalign's Board of Directors approved a restructuring plan intended to help the Company drive growth in the most valuable and profitable parts of its business.
 The approved plan included product portfolio rationalization in the domestic markets, and a scale down of its international business which will continue throughout 2023.
 Additionally, as part of the restructuring plan, the Company reduced its workforce in December of 2022, cut non-essential spending, and realigned resources to support growth of its Digital Health and core hardware assets.